tplisson/k8s-CKA-study-notes/README.md

 ### 1.6.
 Implement Etcd backup and restore
 https://kubernetes.io/docs/tasks/administer-cluster/configure-upgrade-etcd/

-[`etcd`](https://github.com/etcd-io/etcd) is a distributed reliable key-value store
+[`etcd`](https://github.com/etcd-io/etcd) is a distributed reliable key-value store used as the backend data storage for K8s clusters.
+All k8s objects, applications and configurations are stored in etcd.

 [`etcdctl`](https://github.com/etcd-io/etcd/tree/master/etcdctl) is a command line client for etcd.

-Some common commands:
+Some simple commands:
 ```
 etcdctl version
 etcdctl member list --write-out=table